-Greenland Says It's 'Not For Sale,' After Reports That Trump Wants To Buy It
+Greenland Says It's 'Not For Sale' After Reports That Trump Wants To Buy It

 Democrats were quick to mockery.
 Rep. Steve Cohen, D-Tenn., wrote, "Presidential library?
 Or cryonic memorial?"

-As talk of Trump and Greenland dominated social media Friday, some wondered if his career as a real estate developer had informed the deliberations.
+As talk of Trump and Greenland dominated social media Friday, some wondered whether his career as a real estate developer had informed the deliberations.

 But the United States has set its sights on Greenland in the past.
 The State Department commissioned a report in the 1860s that outlined why the island would make a good investment.
 In 1946, the Truman administration sought to pay Denmark $100 million for the island.